teddykoker/blog/_posts/2020-02-25-nlp-from-scratch-annotated-attention.md

-Common to these two types of models is the fact that at each time step $t$ in the decoding phase, both approaches first take as input the hidden state ht at the top layer of a stacking LSTM.
+Common to these two types of models is the fact that at each time step $t$ in the decoding phase, both approaches first take as input the hidden state $h_t$ at the top layer of a stacking LSTM.
 The goal is then to derive a context vector $c_t$ that captures relevant source-side information to help predict the